Music Technology Degree

 The Music Technology program at Georgia Southern University offers forward-looking education and training to students interested in the intersection of music and technology.
-The Music Technology program offers a Master of Music degree, a Music Technology minor, and a second discipline in Music Technology (combined with an Information Technology Degree).
+The Music Technology program offers a Master of Music degree and a Music Technology minor.
 Both undergraduate and graduate students gain a unique and sophisticated technological skill set.

 Under the direction of Dr. John Thompson, the Music Technology program maintains several well-equipped studios and labs.
 Technical proficiency with the tools of the trade is balanced with an emphasis on creative exploration in the medium.
 Students are encouraged to delve beyond the surface of the common tools of music technology and into the depths of musical systems programming and interactive media.
-A variety of courses are offered in the Music Technology program including: Sound Design and Processing, Interactive Media, Digital Audio Montage, and Audiovisual Composition.
+A variety of courses are offered in the Music Technology program including: Sound Design and Processing, Interactive Media, Digital Audio Montage, Recording Studio Techniques, Digital Audio Workstations, Electronic Ensemble, and Audiovisual Composition.
 Courses cover the historical foundations, theoretical underpinnings, and aesthetic ramifications of technology upon music.

 Graduate Assistantships Available